Dry ice smoke coming out of a glass

 Credit: Nice Packs

 Introducing: Nice Packs Dry Ice Packs.
 Although these packs may have the name "dry ice," they do not contain any dry ice at all.
 They are made of a unique substance that expands when submerged in water and maintains an intense cold after being frozen for a few hours.
-These packs don't need to be stored in specially designed coolers or well-insulated rooms, and they last three to four times longer than conventional ice.
+These packs don't need to be stored in specially designed coolers or well-insulated rooms, and they last three to four times longer than regular ice.
+Plus, you don't have to wear insulated gloves when using them.

 Summary